-Talk to your Subject Librarian about Library resource requirements for units and programmes as soon as possible.
-Subject Librarians can advise on current collection strengths as well as likely availability and costs of additional provision.
+Consult your Subject Librarian about library resource requirements for courses and units as soon as possible.
+Subject Librarians can advise on current collection strengths as well as the likely availability and cost of additional provision.
+For example, if new modes of assessment include open book exams, your Subject Librarian may suggest alternatives to exam textbooks, such as lecture notes, or digitised extracts provided by the Library.

-Adopt one style of Referencing throughout all Department units and programmes.
-Using different styles and changing between units or over time causes confusion to students, difficulties in providing consistent support materials, and sometimes issues in marking.
-Subject Librarians can help in teaching students referencing principles and particular styles, and in providing individual advice and support materials.
-The Library maintains referencing style guides, including for the most generally used – Harvard (Bath).
+Adopt one style of referencing for all department courses and units: using different styles between units or over time causes confusion among students and difficulties for the Library in providing consistent support.
+Subject Librarians can help by teaching students referencing principles and particular styles, and in providing individual advice and support materials.
+The Library maintains referencing style guides, including one for the most generally used, Harvard (Bath).

-Consider the study space and equipment requirements for the independent learning students will be expected to undertake (e.g. are group work and shared IT facilities required, and is there currently sufficient provision?).
+Consider the study space and equipment requirements for the independent learning your students will be expected to undertake.
+For example, are group work or shared IT facilities required, and is there suitable and sufficient provision?
+Ensure the availability of appropriate teaching facilities for the Library’s information literacy training, which may benefit from taking place in a GTA computer room.